(1) Dear Alice,

 Our body chemistry is complex; many different hormones, neurotransmitters, and other substances influence how we feel.
 Serotonin is one chemical that has received a great deal of attention for its contribution to mood.
 It's a neurotransmitter (a chemical involved in the transmission of nerve impulses between nerve cells) that's formed in the brain and primarily found in three parts of the body — the brain, the lining of the digestive tract, and in blood platelets.
 In the brain, serotonin's main effects include improving mood and giving you that "satisfied" feeling from food.
 It's also thought to help promote sleep and relaxation.

 Carbohydrate-rich meals often increase serotonin levels.
 However, manipulating serotonin levels through food may be very difficult to achieve because serotonin's properties may have varying effects in different people.
 Some people may experience a temporary lift in mood after a carbohydrate-rich meal, while others may become relaxed or sleepy.
 Certain foods that increase serotonin levels aren't the healthiest choices either.
-Believe it or not, candy and sweets, which are simple carbohydrates, have the greatest impact, but the effect will only last 1 to 2 hours.
+Believe it or not, candy and sweets, which are simple carbohydrates, have the greatest impact, but the effect will only last one to two hours.
 Complex carbohydrates (rice, potato, pasta) may increase serotonin levels, but not to the same extent because the protein content of these foods might actually inhibit serotonin production.

 Here's a brief explanation of the mechanism behind the effect of food on serotonin levels: after consumption of a carbohydrate-rich meal, the hormone insulin is secreted.
 Insulin lowers the blood levels of most amino acids (the building blocks of protein), except for tryptophan (a precursor to serotonin).
 Amino acids compete for transportation across the blood-brain barrier, and when there is a larger proportion of tryptophan, it enters the brain at a higher rate, thus boosting serotonin production.
 To make matters more interesting, tryptophan is present in many protein-rich foods, which have been found to prevent serotonin production.
 So, you can see how intricate and complex this system is.